Brain-Inspired-AI-Lab/Parkinson-Electrophysiological-Signal-Dataset-PESD/README.md

 Parkinson's Electrophysiological Signal Dataset (PESD) built by Michigan Tech Brain-Inspired AI Lab (https://sites.google.com/mtu.edu/hongyu/)
 Dataset generated from Cortico-basal-ganglia network for parkinsonian model.
 The computational model of cortico-basal-ganglia is originally presented by Fleming et al., in the article named "Simulation of Closed-Loop Deep Brain Stimulation Control Schemes for Suppression of Pathological Beta Oscillations in Parkinson's Disease" available at https://pubmed.ncbi.nlm.nih.gov/32194372/

+Please cite [1] if you use the dataset in your work.

 **Dataset Description:**